Instructor

 A good teacher will be able to encourage you with this and make the path a little clearer.

-Her main instructors in LAMAS Tai Chi Qi Gong are Senior Instructor Richard Williams (Swindon, UK) and Grandmaster Adrian Lowe (UK and USA), the lineage holder and heir of the style.
+My main instructors in LAMAS Tai Chi Qi Gong are Senior Instructor Richard Williams (Swindon, UK) and Grandmaster Adrian Lowe (UK and USA), the lineage holder and heir of the style, which goes back to Su Wu, a deputy commander of the imperial guards, diplomat and political envoy who was imprisonned for many years by his enemies and survived by practicing Qi Gong.

 Picture of Isabelle demonstrating White Crane Brushes Knee